HiConfiT/hiconfit-core/README.md

 # CA-CDR
-A Maven packages for Consistency-based Algorithms for Conflict Detection and Resolution (CA-CDR).
+Maven packages for Consistency-based Algorithms for Conflict Detection and Resolution (CA-CDR).

 Conflict Detection and Resolution is a substantial task in Knowledge Base Engineering (KBE).
 Intelligent mechanisms are urgently needed, especially in large-scale knowledge bases.
 This repository publishes our implementations for some/our consistency-based algorithms, which can be utilized in all three phases of KBE, i.e., design, testing and debugging, and configuration.